-The The Last Few Beautiful Days album sounded like it could have been released in 1983.
+The Last Few Beautiful Days album sounded like it could have been released in 1983.
 That beautiful voice was just as strong and wonderful, the melodies just as haunting, the grooves just as addicting.
-Even the keyboards sounded like their from the 1980s.
+Even the keyboards sounded like they are from the 1980s.
 This is a great record that we instantly fell in love with upon release.
 “Lucky Stars,” was the album’s single release.
-However, every track is great and the album’s title track and closing number is almost to emotional to listen too.
+However, every track is great and the album’s title track and closing number are almost too emotional to listen to.

 # 7 – In The Jungle

 The Motels song “In The Jungle,” was released on the soundtrack to the 1984 motion picture Teachers which starred actors Nick Nolte, JoBeth Williams and the Karate Kid Ralph Macchio.
 A great film that has kind of been forgotten much like this song.
 It’s too bad because they are both great.
 It’s why we write these articles.
 To remind people of all these great songs that have faded away.